2025-2026 Academic Catalog

 CRIM 457 - Internship in Criminology (Paid) (3 Hours)

-With prior approval, students may earn Experiential Cross Area Requirement (CAR) credit and transcript notation for one credit hour for a paid internship.
-To qualify for experiential credit a student must have completed 48 semester hours of work prior to the beginning of the internship and be in good academic standing (not on academic probation) at the time of application and at the start of the internship.
+With prior approval, students may earn Experiential Cross Area Requirement (CAR) credit and transcript notation for three credit hours for a paid internship.
+To qualify a student must have completed 48 semester hours of course work prior to the beginning of the internship and be in good academic standing (not on academic probation) at the time of application and at the start of the internship.
 Registration and application procedures are similar to those for academic internship courses.
 Satisfactory completion of a paid internship requires at a minimum 130 hours (160 recommended) working at the host site, a reflective daily journal, a final written report, and a satisfactory evaluation from the site supervisor.
 A strong knowledge of criminological theory is required.
+A special fee ($400) is charged for this course.
 C21:EL.

 Curriculum: EL